smitelli/scottsmitelli.com/src/content/articles/take-oncall-and-shove-it/index.md

 As far as what the on-call engineer needs to do during the time between acknowledging a page and resolving the issue, this is another area of huge variance.
 Sometimes they'll need to log into some web UI and click one button.
 Sometimes they'll spend ten straight hours trying to resuscitate a completely inaccessible product.
 A single person may experience this much variance from one week to another just by luck of the draw.

 This is by no means a job requirement that is specific to the tech industry.
 Doctors and surgeons can be on-call.
 The building superintendent for an apartment complex can be on-call.
 The guy who fixes air conditioners can be on-call.
-The difference is that the people in those industries get paid for it.
+The difference is that the people in those industries are fairly compensated for it.

 ## Wait, you guys are getting paid?